OpenFogStack/tinyFaaS/README.md

 ## Instructions

+To use tinyFaaS in the version used in the paper mentioned above, use `git checkout v0.1`.

 To start this tinyFaaS implementation, simply build and start the management service in a Docker container.
 It will then create the reverse-proxy in a separate container.

 To build the management service container, run: